What is the Difference Between Lean and Design Thinking?

 Lean focuses on optimising a product/service/process by removing “waste” so that you can deliver on the best possible experience for your customer.
 This assumes that this “experience” is right for your customer in the first place.
 Design Thinking is what you use to determine if it’s right or not.

-To expand on this, Lean (as described by a good friend at IBM) is often seen as a project management methodology that allows for quick changes or improvements, with an outcome focused on delivering the highest quality product or solution.
+To expand on this, Lean (as described by a good friend at IBM) is often seen as a project management methodology that allows for quick changes or improvements for an outcome that is focused on delivering the highest quality product or solution.

 Design Thinking takes a step back and asks a simple question: knowing now what our customers are looking for, what are our opportunities for our business so that we can continue to remain relevant to our customers in the future.